deesto/bnl-sdcc-st-group/README.md

   - no httpd/apache/web modules exist in EL8/9 repos
 - SDCC: addressed complaint from CS about sudden "flooding" of syslog messages for Frontier client requests from WN farm nodes
   - we've been logging these records for ~15 years and sending them to CS at their request
+- SDCC: follow-up and discussions on storage quotes and purchases for monitoring prototype system PD
 - BNL: renewed suddenly expired "Foreign Affairs Counter Threat" training (CT420/2025/DL/0001)
   - period of validity was misreported at 7 years, reduced to 6 years
   - training and account renewal are not possible; new accounts required at State Dept, [Foreign Service Institute (FSI)](https://sis.fsi.state.gov), [Okta](https://state.okta.com/)
     - new accounts also requires third-party Okta app installed on separate device for three-factor authentication
     - account and training requests must be reviewed and approved by DOE representative
+  - four hour course, completed (2-3 Apr)
 - BNL: vacation days (1: 31 Mar)

 # 17-21 Mar